nmtkpbic/nmtk/windows/README.md

         bash nmtk_win_install_prereqs.sh
     - This script will do the following:
     - Rename C:\Python27\dlls\sqlite.dll to C:\Python27\dlls\sqlite.dll.old
     - Set the PATH so that the proper libraries are found for NMTK server when the Virtual Environment is activated
     - Create the virtual environment and load all the pre-requisite modules.
     - Prompt you to download various software packages (follow the on-screen instructions, and use the browser windows it opens to download pre-requisites.)
 11. Download the following pre-requisite modules, using the same “bit-ness” as your platform, as prompted by the script, then press "enter" to complete the installation process.
 12. Change to the NMTK_apps/NMTK_apps directory and copy local_settings.sample to local_settings.py
-    - Note for Windows the “DEBUG” setting must be set to “True”
+    - **Note**: For Windows the “DEBUG” setting must be set to “True”
 13. Edit the local_settings.py file:
     - Enter the database name you chose in the previous step (nmtk) in the database name field.
     - Follow the NMTK Directions for the remainder of the settings.